Questions & Answers

 Bottle Openers.
 Bottle openers marked "B&O" are not from the Baltimore & Ohio Railroad but rather from the Bang & Olufsen audio components manufacturer.
 It seems that these bottle openers have been (and still are) used as promotional items by that company.
 See link.
 However, they have been showing up in internet auctions represented as railroad memorabilia.

 The consensus among experienced collectors is that these have been imported for the antiques market and are obviously counterfeit.
 Most show up in a condition that is remarkably (and suspiciously) new for objects that supposedly saw heavy duty industrial use and that are over a hundred years old!
-However, some have been "weathered" with a dark patina, so do not be fooled by an "aged" appearance.
+However, some have been "weathered" with "aged" appearance.

 These objects have been showing up increasingly on internet auction sites accompanied by stories of being used by a long lost relative who worked for the railroad or similar tales.
 While many honest and innocent sellers have probably been fooled by these objects, such fanciful "histories" suggests a more cynical view.